sanjeevbhusal/notes/react-query/Note on React Query.md

 #### Why does the state switch between idle and fetching several times?

 This happens because react query might trigger a re-fetch of the query to get the fresh data from the server.
 While re-fetching the data, the query is marked as fetching and when it completes, it is marked as idle.

+You can mark a query's lifespan via a property called staleTime.
+If this property is not set or is set to 0, the query is immediately marked as stale.
+But if this is marked as 5 seconds, then the query is marked as fresh for 5 seconds and then marked as stale.
+When this query is marked as stale, it is eligible for re fetching.You can also mark the staleTime to infinity.
+This means the query will be only be fetched once for the entire application lifecycle.

+Please note that the queries aren't refetched yet.
+They are just eligible.
+This is because every query is marked as stale by default.
+Hence, it would create a infinite re-fetching.

+#### What causes react query to refetch queries marked as stale.?

+There are 5 specific triggers which tell react query to refetch a query.
+The first one is when the component first mounts.
+If the component unmounts and mounts again, react query will refetch the query.
+But the data property of the query will not be undefined.
+It will be the stale data in the cache.
+This is done so that the UI will be able to render some data instead of rendering a loading screen.
+When refetching completes, the new data will replace the existing data in the cache..

+The second one is when the query key changes.

+The third one is when user refocuses on the browser window.
+If a user has been inactive for some time and then refocuses on the browser window, react query will refetch all stale queries.
+This is enabled by default for all queries but can be disabled individually with refetchOnWindowFocus.

+The fourth one is network re-connection.
+If the network is re-connected, react query refetches all the stale queries.
+All the queries that have been dispatched but were not succesfull due to the network error will have a status of